eclipse-909/Assembler-6502/README.md

 - This assembler doesn't support most instructions in the 6502 ISA.
 The supported instructions are listed below.
 - The output binary is not an actual binary file.
 It is a sequence of hexadecimal numbers which represent the binary.
 - You can find the 6502 emulator that this is meant for here: https://tsiram.com/
+- You can find the web-based operating system I built this for here: https://eclipse-909.github.io/potatOS/

 Here are the supported instructions:
 | Op Code | Mnemonic | Assembly | Hex |